felipefelixarias/MaroviTranslation/README.md

 A tool for translating PDF documents to Spanish in Markdown format, specifically tailored for NeurIPS papers.

+The video presentation can be found here https://youtu.be/r2CcKOnehs4

 ## Installation

 ### Prerequisites